gumaerc-testorg/18.01-fall-2006/content/pages/exams.md

 Format
 ------

 Students will need both the course textbook ( Simmons, George F. _Calculus with Analytic Geometry_.
 2nd ed.
-New York, NY: McGraw-Hill, October 1, 1996, ISBN: 9780070576421) and the [course reader]({{< baseurl >}}/pages/readings/course-reader) (18.01/18.01A Supplementary Notes, Exercises and Solutions; Jerison, D., and A. Mattuck. _Calculus 1)_ to complete the assigned problem sets.
+New York, NY: McGraw-Hill, October 1, 1996, ISBN: 9780070576421) and the {{% resource_link 98fdab81-f6f5-a256-24a5-128fe1261e9b "course reader" %}} (18.01/18.01A Supplementary Notes, Exercises and Solutions; Jerison, D., and A. Mattuck. _Calculus 1)_ to complete the assigned problem sets.
 The course reader is where to find the exercises labeled 1A, 1B, etc.

 Problem sets have two parts, I and II